Frequently Asked Questions

 If an onsite visit is required within the 30-day vesting period and you choose not to start a new 24-month service commitment, the co-pay fee will be $199.

 Under warranty, you have access to 24x7 technical phone support, as well as onsite support as needed.
-While most problems are resolved with a simple phone call, it may take up to 7–10 days for a certified technician to visit your home or business to restore service, under the warranty.
-With Express Repair, if a visit is deemed necessary to restore your service, then a technician will be onsite by 5:00pm the next business day with Express Repair – Premium; with Express Repair – Basic, you will be contacted by the technician by 12:00pm the next business day to schedule an appointment.
+While most interruptions are resolved with a simple phone call, it may take up to 7–10 days for a certified technician to visit your home or business to restore service, under the warranty.
+With Express Repair, if a visit is deemed necessary to restore your service, then a technician will be onsite by 5:00pm the next business day with Express Repair Premium; with Express Repair Basic, you will be contacted by the technician by 12:00pm the next business day to schedule an appointment (available to residential customers only).
 Service may be delivered as soon as that day or on the next business day.

 What are HughesNet Express Repair plans?

-Express Repair is a service protection plan designed to ensure that your HughesNet® service will be restored in an expedited manner in the event that a problem occurs.
+Express Repair is a service protection plan designed to ensure that your HughesNet service will be restored in an expedited manner in the event that an interruption occurs.
 Under the plan, you continue to receive Technical Phone Support 24 hours a day, 7 days a week, but if the problem cannot be fixed over the phone, a certified technician will come directly to your location to quickly restore your service.
 Express Repair customers pay a reduced service fee for onsite repair visits.

 Two service options are available:

 Express Repair Basic (Available to residential customers only): our commitment is to have a technician confirm a scheduled ETA and arrive by the second business day.

 Express Repair Premium: our commitment is to have a technician confirm a scheduled ETA and arrive by the next business day.